AMERICAN RHODODENDRON SOCIETY

 2. Names and addresses of the organizing members, with remittance of the appropriate dues of such persons.

 3. Copy of bylaws which the proposed chapter will adopt on approval of the application.
+A copy of each chapter’s bylaws shall be posted on the OARS website.

 4. Names, addresses and designations of proposed officers.